 This framework protects consumers, gives the city the enforcement tools it actually needs, and preserves access for the adults who rely on these products responsibly.
 It is also the framework we already meet.
 Read more about why we sell only full-spectrum kratom and avoid 7-OH concentrates, which is the kind of product standard the city should be encouraging, not banning.

 Nothing changes today.
 All three Philadelphia stores are open and operating as normal.
+Hemp and kratom products are not affected until November 12, 2026.
 We will communicate any change to availability directly and in advance.
 You will not be caught off guard.

 The kratom language in the bill is legally vague.
-We are working with counsel to evaluate every available path including a possible legal challenge.
+We are working with counsel to evaluate every available path, including a possible legal challenge, and we are engaging with Council on amendments.
 Kratom remains for sale today and we will communicate any change directly and in advance.

 I do not live in Philadelphia.
 Can I still help?